atlassian/data-center-helm-charts/docs/docs/examples/ingress/INGRESS_NGINX.md

 ```

 ### 3. DNS setup
 Manually provision a new DNS record via your cloud provider, [for instance AWS and Route53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-to-elb-load-balancer.html), or dynamically using [external-dns](https://github.com/kubernetes-sigs/external-dns){.external}.
-There are also instructions [here](DNS.md) on how this can
+There are also instructions on [how this can be done using the AWS CLI](DNS.md).

 Once created, associate the DNS record with the auto provisioned Load Balancer that was created in [Step 2. above](#2-install-controller).
 To do this first identify the name of the auto provisioned LB, this can be done by examining the deployed ingress services i.e.
 ```shell